kenmamich/Domino-Stock-Price-Analysis/README.md

 ![image](https://github.com/kenmamich/Domino-Stock-Price-Analysis/assets/137173829/d606cc59-e6a1-44c2-9479-0ab734c1d88b)

-<p>Created a return column showing daily returns as a percentage and made a visualization displaying daily returns for the Domino stock price.
+<p>Created a Return column showing daily returns as a percentage and made a visualization displaying daily returns for the Domino stock price.
 The graph displays unpredictability in daily returns in the stock price as expected, additionally, shows relative stability around 0% daily returns.</p>

 ```